charleslouis/basement/README.md

 ## Prerequisites and dependancies
 All the dependencies for Basement are contained contained in package.json (npm) and bower.json (bower).
-Before installation, you need to have the following :
+Before installation, you need to have the following installed:
 - [nodejs](http://nodejs.org/)
 - [Grunt](http://gruntjs.com/)
 - [bower](http://bower.io/)